CASE STUDY

 Overview

-On a historically overgrazed and nutrient-depleted pasture in Montrose, Colorado, a combination of controlled burning, NutraFix® Micronutrient Fertilizer, and regenerative cover cropping led to rapid establishment of desirable forage species and major suppression of Russian knapweed—a notoriously aggressive perennial weed.
+On a historically overgrazed and nutrient-depleted pasture in Montrose, Colorado, a combination of controlled burning, NutraFix® Micronutrient Fertilizer, and regenerative cover cropping led to rapid establishment of desirable forage species and with the ability to outcompete notoriously aggressive perennial weeds - such as Russian knapweed.

 Background